TheSainEyereg/Olejka-discord-bot/README.md

 ## Commands
 You can view command list by typing `o!help` or list the `cmds/` directory
-Also you can add your own command by puting it in `cmds/` dir
+Also you can add your own command by putting it in `cmds/` dir